 Ideas start changing, shifting, and feelings also.
 Occasionally in leaps.
 You might’ve managed essentially alone for a very long time, in the same way you’d always done because you did not know any different.
 Until you do not want it to be that way anymore.
 And know that it doesn’t have to be, and it won’t be.
 Change might be too scary to welcome without a fight, but it finds you anyway because that is what is supposed to happen.
 Especially if that’s exactly what you aim for.

 I do not blame my mother, with whom I grew up, for the flaws she found impossible to overcome.
 The alcohol, the violence, the homelessness, the intermittent chaos.
 While she is accountable for certain things, I do not blame her for anything I could not do now, either, as the present is what I am accountable for.
 I was the oldest child and things were harder to hide from me.
 I do not know what it is like to be my mother.
-Despite everything, she did give me gifts for which I am grateful, many of them unintended gifts.
+Despite everything, she did give me gifts for which I am grateful, most of them unintended gifts.
 Just because someone does not know how to love properly, or “normally,” does not necessarily mean that they don’t love.
 Just because we do not get what we want from someone, does not mean that we should look down on them, nail them to the cross.
 Even when it feels needed, it’s probably not even worth it.

 Writing and reflecting about Grandma, her house, her homemaking, I realize I feel a different emotion than the way this whole situation has made me feel, even a different emotion than the way I used to feel during some of our visits.
 Comforted.

 Everyone is dealing with this crisis in their own way.
 Some people want to be alone.
 But we have to keep in mind that others need us too.